 medical conditions, and anything that happens to you while under the influence of drugs or alcohol.

 - Keep a print-out of your travel insurance details with you at all times while on your trip.

 - Share your insurance details with family or friends before you leave.

 Consider adding these links and apps to your phone, tablet or laptop before you go.

 If possible, choose apps that work offline so they won't chew up your mobile data or stop working when you're in remote places.

-apps include maps and self-guided tours of popular destinations.
+apps (Apple or Android) include maps and self-guided tours of popular destinations.
 They work offline, so they won't use up your mobile data.

 To save a map onto your mobile device for offline use, select the area on Google Maps then select 'Save offline map' from the menu and follow the

 directions on the screen.
 Your GPS positioning will still work on the saved map, even when you don't have access to the internet.
 Alternatively, download